Battle of Manila (1570): Aftermath

 In 1571, the Spaniards returned with their entire force consisting of 280 Spaniards and Mexicans and 600 native allies from Panay, this time led by Legazpi himself.
 They successfully occupied Maynila by crushing the resistance posed by tens of thousands of native Muslim militia, and established a settlement there.
-On May 19, 1571, Legaspi gave the title city to the colony of Manila.
+On May 19, 1571, Legazpi gave the title city to the colony of Manila.

 A Kapampangan leader of the Macabebe polity, later identified as Tarik Sulayman (from Arabic طارق سليمان Tāriq Sulaiman), refused to submit to the Spaniards and, after failing to gain the support of the kings of Manila (Lakandula, Matanda) and Hagonoy, Bulacan, gathered a formidable force composed of Kapampangan warriors.
 He subsequently fought and lost the Battle of Bangkusay Channel.
 The Spanish solidified their control over Manila and Legazpi was able to establish a municipal government for Manila on June 24, 1571, which eventually became the capital of the entire Spanish East Indies colony and subsequently the capital of the Philippines.

 The initial population of the city was around 250.